Wesley26/weather-App/README.md

 [Weather Icon Source (Sun Icon)](https://github.com/kickstandapps/WeatherIcons/blob/master/PNG%20Files/Sun.png)

-weather_App reached MVP (Minimum Viable Product) stage on April 7th, 2021. weather_App is a React Native app, built with Expo, compatible for both Android and iOS mobile devices.
+Pocket Weather (project named weather_App) reached MVP (Minimum Viable Product) stage on April 7th, 2021.
+Pocket Weather is a React Native app, built with Expo, compatible for both Android and iOS mobile devices.
 As of August 17th, 2021, this mobile app is compatible with iOS version 14.7.1 and Android version 10 and older.

 [Explore this app on Expo!](https://expo.io/@wesley26/projects/weather_App) Download the Expo Go app for your iOS or Android mobile device, create an account and/or log into an existing account, and follow the instructions at the given link.